Facility Hours of Operation

 The Commemorative Bench Program provides individuals, groups, clubs, and organizations the opportunity to enhance the City with a high-quality bench to honor a person, idea, or special event.
 A Commemorative Bench is a long-lasting and thoughtful option to commemorate a special person or event that has occurred.

-The Commemorative Bench is available in 3 colors, and 2 sizes, and can be placed in 18 different locations around the City.
+The Commemorative Bench is available in black, in either 6 foot or 8 foot in length, and can be placed in 18 different locations around the City.
 A personalized plaque will be placed in the Commemorative Bench.